 - Recommendation to employers to allow employees exhaust annual leave before sending them to forced leave of absence.

-- Employers who employ persons who did not have the status of employees in the course of 2019 until 6 July 2020 will qualify for tax incentives even though the original deadline for such qualifying new employment expires on 30 April 2020 (see our earlier newsletter on the topic).
+- Employers who employ persons who did not have the status of employees in the course of 2019 until the expiry of 60 days from the end of the state of emergency will qualify for tax incentives even though the original deadline for such qualifying new employment expires on 30 April 2020 (see our earlier newsletter on the topic).

 Trade and hospitality

-- Price control imposed for protective equipment and disinfectants until 18 May 2020.
+- Price control imposed for essential basic foodstuffs, protective equipment and disinfectants until 18 May 2020.
 Prices can only be raised within the limits of the annual inflation rate.

 - Limitation on purchases of protective equipment (10 masks/protective gloves per person) and disinfectants (2 large packs/5 small packs per person).